-Additionally, following its review, Staff is of the position that granting ETC designation to the Company is consistent with the Commission's public interest criteria as adopted in its ETC General Order.
-Thus, Staff finds that designation of the Company as an ETC for the limited purposes delineated herein is in the public interest.
+Additionally, following its review, Staff is of the position that granting the expansion of the ETC designation is consistent with the Commission's public interest criteria as adopted in its ETC General Order.
+Thus, Staff finds that expansion of the ETC designation to allow the Company to offer Federal and State Lifeline benefits to eligible and qualifying customers delineated herein is in the public interest.

-Accordingly, Staff recommends that the Commission grant the Company's Petition to be designated as an ETC in the Designated Service Areas so that the Company may provide supported voice and broadband services solely for the purpose of receiving Lifeline support, subject to all of the following conditions:
+Accordingly, Staff recommends that the Commission grant the Company's Petition to expand its ETC designation in order to be allowed to offer Federal and State Lifeline benefits to eligible and qualifying customers on a statewide basis, subject to all of the following conditions:

-To the extent not already provided, the Company will provide Staff with a copy of the proposed media advertisement(s) for its federally supported services intended for general distribution in Louisiana for Staff approval within thirty (30) days of the date of issuance of an order in this proceeding.
+- To the extent not already provided, the Company will provide Staff with a copy of the proposed media advertisement(s) for its federally supported services intended for general distribution in Louisiana for Staff approval within thirty (30) days of the date of issuance of an order in this proceeding.
+Staff will approve or provide recommended changes to the proposed media advertisement(s) within thirty (30) days of receipt of the same. - 2.
+The Company will comply with the requirements set forth in 47 C.F.R. § 54.422(c), which mandates that certain information be filed with the Administrator (i.e., the Universal Service Administrative Company) upon a State commission designating an ETC, within sixty (60) days of the issuance of an order from the Commission designating the Company as an ETC. The Company shall file proof of such compliance into the record of this docket within thirty (30) days of performing such compliance.

-- Staff will approve or provide recommended changes to the proposed media advertisement(s) within thirty (30) days of receipt of the same. - 2.
-The Company will comply with the requirements set forth in 47 C.F.R. § 54.422(c), which mandates that certain information be filed with the Administrator (i.e., the Universal Service Administrative Company) upon a State commission designating an ETC, within sixty (60) days of the issuance of an order from the Commission designating the Company as an ETC. The Company shall file proof of such compliance into the record of this docket within thirty (30) days of performing such compliance. - The Company shall file a new petition with the Commission if the Company seeks to amend its ETC designation to allow it to provide federally supported services through resale only or to provide wireless services or to provide any federally supported services outside the Designated Service Areas. - 4.
+- 3. The Company shall file a new petition with the Commission if the Company seeks to amend its ETC designation to allow it to provide federally supported services through resale only or to provide wireless services or to provide any federally supported services outside the Designated Service Areas. - 4.
 The Company's ETC designation is conditioned upon full and timely compliance with all applicable rules and regulations of State and federal agencies, including, but not limited to, the rules and regulations of the Commission and the FCC.
 The Commission reserves the right to suspend or revoke the Company's ETC designation in the event of non-compliance and/or untimely compliance with the same.